johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 The value of the "bootstrap" key is a string with one or more of the defined mechanisms, separated by ",".
 The mechanisms may occur in arbitrary order.

 New mechanisms are expected to be defined in the future.
-In partticular,
+In particular,
 {{?I-D.draft-johani-dnsop-delegation-mgmt-via-ddns}} has a similar bootstrap need.